Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

      * {string} label - display text for the menu item.
 Should be localized.
 If label is not specified, id is used as label.
      * {boolean} enabled - enabled/disabled state for the menu item.
 Default - true.
      * {boolean} checked - checked state for the menu item.
 Default - false.
-     * {Array} submenu - submenu for this menu item again as an array of 'menuItems'. 'id' of submenus should still be unique across panel.
+     * {Array} submenu - submenu for this menu item again as an array of `menuItems`. `id` of submenus should still be unique across panel.
 3. commands: This object contains a list of key-value pairs where each key is the command ID and each value is the command's data whose type can be an object or function.
 If the command’s data is a function, it is assumed to be the `run()` method.
    * `run()`: This is called when the command is invoked via menu entry.
    * `cancel()`: This is called when the command is cancelled/aborted before completion.

 ### User Interface
-UXP plugins can use platform-native HTML and CSS components such as buttons, input fields, etc. But a plugin can also use Spectrum UXP components.
+UXP plugins can use platform-native HTML and CSS components such as buttons, input fields, etc. But a plugin can also use [Spectrum UXP](https://developer.adobe.com/xd/uxp/uxp/reference-spectrum/) components.

 ## Migrating Native CEP Functions
 There is a common set of APIs that plugins need access to, regardless of the host app.
 These include file I/O and network, among others.
 This section will discuss the native CEP APIs extensions are able to rely on, and guidelines for migrating those APIs to UXP.